-If a student takes a course outside of his/her degree program, the student's final grade in the course will count toward the student's cumulative grade point average.
+If a student takes a course outside the assigned degree program, the student's final grade in the course will count toward the student's cumulative grade point average.
 Students should consider the potential financial aid implications before enrolling in the course.